The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 5) Relax in Queens Gardens

 A worthwhile detour while strolling the Maitai River is to Queens Gardens which were opened in 1892 to celebrate the Jubilee of Queen Victoria.
-These small but lovely gardens are a pleasant place for a quiet stroll or picnic.
+These small but lovely gardens are one of the best places to visit in Nelson for a quiet stroll or picnic.

 The gardens are also home to the Suter Art Gallery and Cafe.
 The cafe was a favourite hangout of ours on sunny afternoons for cake and wine overlooking the gardens.